-- Prepare reports and verbally defend a formal thesis in accordance with criteria established by the School of Engineering and Computing Sciences.
+- Prepare reports and verbally defend a formal thesis in accordance with criteria established by the College of Engineering and Computing Sciences.
 A formal written thesis will be archived in the NYIT library.2

 1 Not offered in NYIT-Vancouver campus.

-2 All master’s theses must strictly adhere to the Master’s Thesis Policies and Guidelines published by NYIT School of Engineering and Computing Sciences.
+2 All master's theses must strictly adhere to the Master's Thesis Policies and Guidelines published by NYIT College of Engineering and Computing Sciences.

 Non-Thesis Option Master's Degree

 Students selecting this option will still be required to complete 30 credits.
 Instead of M.S. thesis courses, students will either take twelve C.S. elective credits or nine C.S. elective credits and three project course credits with the department chair's or advisor's permission.